 Vitamin C counteracts free radicals.
 Free radicals damage cells through a process called oxidative stress.
 While free radicals have a wide range of effects throughout your body, they impact the skin in the form of wrinkles, loss of elasticity, and a rougher texture.
 Vitamin C is an antioxidant, meaning it balances free radical molecules, thus reducing their harmful effects.

 The sun is one of your skin’s worst enemies.
 Over time, UV rays damage your skin cells, leaving dullness, dark spots, and lines.
 While vitamin C cannot take the place of a good sunscreen, it helps prevent and repair the damage caused by too much sun.
 Vitamin C inhibits the production of melanin in your skin cells, thus preventing the formation of new sun spots and fading those already there.
 This lightening and brightening effect is one of the most common reasons people use a vitamin C serum.

 Collagen is a protein in your skin that keeps it plump and young-looking.
 As you age, collagen production naturally slows down, leading to fine lines and wrinkles, loose skin, and a loss of elasticity.
-Vitamin C encourages your skin to increase collagen production, which restores a great deal of your youthful glow.
+Vitamin C encourages your skin to increase collagen production, which enhances a summery glow.

 Vitamin C is a skin soother, as long as you use the right formulation.
 It helps reduce inflammation and redness caused by acne, rosacea, sunburn, and enlarged or broken capillaries.

 You might be confused about the difference between a serum and a moisturizer.
 While these two skin care staples have some overlap, they also serve different functions on your skin.
 If you use both products, first apply your serum, wait a minute or two for it to absorb, and then apply your moisturizer.